Balake819/cse15L-labreports/labreport1.md

 January 10, 2024
 **Terminal Commands:**
 We learned to use cd, cat, ls, and pwd.

 * cd changes the directory that you are in, taking an input of the file destination that you want to go to.
 ```
 [user@sahara ~/lecture1]$ cd
 [user@sahara ~]$
 ```
+Without an input, cd by default will revert back to the original directory, in this case being ~.